dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

  Washington is a 98.6% on Conscientiousness.
 Nixon is a 0.02% on Agreeableness.

 It's *very* hard to become president.
 If an all-blue personality was better, we'd see that here.
 Instead, among recent presidents, we see high extraversion, low agreeableness, and no clear trend otherwise.
-(Most US households gained radios around 1930 before the election of Franklin Roosevelt.)
+(Most US households gained radios around 1930 before the election of Franklin Roosevelt, so that's a reasonable place to think of the "modern" era starting.)

 If being all-blue doesn't help you *become* president, does it make you a good one?
-It happens that the closest there's been to an all-blue president was Lincoln, often considered the best of all.
+It happens that the closest there's been to an all-blue president was Lincoln, often considered greatest president.
 (He scores low on emotional stability due to his lifelong struggles with depression.)
+But that could be a random coincidence.
 To be more data-driven, the paper finds correlations between personality factors and how *great* a president is rated to be.

 ![correlations between big five personality traits and presidential greatness](/img/personalities/model2.svg)

 This is similar to the profile of an all-blue, except that agreeableness is bad, and emotional stability doesn't matter.
 Teddy Roosevelt probably fits this profile best.

-There's also value in looking at sub-traits.
-In particular, *Agreeableness* has different facets: *Tender-mindedness* is correlated with greatness, while *compliance* and *straightforwardness* are anti-correlated.
+You might also learn things from looking at sub-traits.
+For example, *Agreeableness* has different facets: *Tender-mindedness* is correlated with greatness, while *compliance* and *straightforwardness* are anti-correlated.

 ## The darkness hypothesis